Realism in Expression

 This isn't to say that I build to impress others.
 But rather, I build to impress myself.
 It's not so much about making it better than another person's model, just different.
 Do we really need another Red 5 X-wing?
 And even if you want to, shouldn't you try something new with the finish or weathering?

 Personally, I think the best models I have ever seen are the ones that are unique and tell a story.
 These are the ones you can look at and follow the details and rust marks as you would footprints in the woods.
-Think about great works of art, like the paintings of Van Gogh.
-His paintings depicted real objects, yet they were created in a way unique to himself.
-You can follow the brushstrokes, but also see the entire painting if you step back.
+This may be why I love dioramas so much.
+It gives you so much setting for whatever story you want to tell.

 And I believe this is where artistic expression meets realism.
 Even the most chimerical models tend to look better if they have aspects grounded in reality.
 Think about the sci-fi models you have seen.
-They often have paint chips, rust streaks, mud, dust, etc. None of this makes a lot of sense for something that only flies in space, but it does add a touch of realism.
-And it creates enough familiarity that others can enjoy it and understand the story it tells.
+They often have paint chips, rust streaks, mud, dust, etc. None of this makes a lot of sense for something that only flies in space, but it does add a touch of something familiar.
+And often that familiarity tells a story on its own.

 Here is a a model of a German tank in a fictitious scheme.
 Now it is true that the Soviets captured German tanks, repainted them green, and would often add on track armor and guns.
 So there are real elements that combine to make an unreal model.

 On the opposite end of the spectrum is a hovertank I designed myself.
 Everything about it is completely original.
 However, just like real vehicles, there are paint chips, rust, and dust streaks.
 There's also the rotten tires on the ground that depict a wasteland of sorts.
-You can see what the story might be.
+You mind fills in what the story might be.